NekruzRakhimov/EStore/README.md

 ###E-store - online shop

 ---
 It's a simple project that was created in order to show my coding skills.
-It's about a simple online with 2 roles:
+It's about a simple online shop with 2 roles:
 * user
 * manager